Therapeutic Supervised Visitation Attorneys Morris County NJ

 When it comes to divorce, most couples agree that tending to the needs of the children is the highest priority in all decision-making.
 The New Jersey Family Part court system is in accord; it holds children’s interests as the central consideration over any other in the divorce proceedings.

 Depending on the circumstances surrounding the divorce and the relationship a parent has with their children, it may be necessary for normal visitation rights to be preceded by what is called therapeutic supervised visitation.
 Therapeutic supervised visitation is the meeting of a parent with their children in the presence of a professional trained in facilitating reconciliation.
-This occurs when a parent has a history of child abuse or sexual abuse of the children or the safety of the children is otherwise at risk, and regular visitation may not be in the best interests of the physical and emotional stability and wellbeing of the children.
+This occurs when a parent has a history of child abuse or sexual abuse of the children or the safety of the children is otherwise at risk, and regular visitation may not be in the best interest of the physical and emotional stability and wellbeing of the children.

 New Jersey public policy holds that, following a divorce, a judge of the New Jersey Family Part will do their best to ensure that each parent has frequent and regular contact with their children.
 While this is ideal, it is not always in the child’s best interest.
 A mental health professional trained in therapeutic supervised visitation will provide constructive feedback to the visiting parent in support of reconciliation.
 In a later court proceeding, the New Jersey Family Part judge will interview the children to determine whether they feel safe to continue with regular visitation.